Open Now — 24/7 Plumbing

 Does a running toilet increase my water bill?

 Yes, a toilet that keeps running constantly after you flush can use hundreds of gallons of extra water daily.
 All wasted water running through the overflow tube will appear on your water bill.
-Fixing a running toilet by adjusting the float and replacing the flapper can save significant unnecessary water consumption.
+Fixing a running toilet by adjusting the float and replacing the flapper can save unnecessary water consumption.

 24/7 Emergency Service Near You.